Is Tom Brady filming ‘The Masked Singer?’

 The user does note that tapings were scheduled for when Buccaneers training camp began, but not all contestants are on all episodes.

-“I don’t even care if this doesn’t turn out to be true, this is as a concept is extremely funny,” one commenter said.
+“I don’t even care if this doesn’t turn out to be true, this … concept is extremely funny,” one commenter said.

 The thread also began to gain steam on Twitter, with both “Brady” and “The Masked Singer” trending on the site throughout the day after a tweet about the thread also went viral.